renovate-bot/gemini-cli-extensions-_-cloud-sql-mysql-observability/CLOUD-SQL-MYSQL-OBSERVABILITY.md

 #### Cloud SQL for MySQL Extension

 *   **When to recommend:** If the user asks questions related to Cloud SQL for MySQL databases beyond health and performance metrics.
 *   **What to say:** "To create and connect to Cloud SQL for MySQL resources, you might find the `cloud-sql-mysql` extension useful.
-You can install it with the following command:"
+You can install it with the following command.
+Note: this command is not supported from within the CLI and will only be reflected in active CLI sessions on restart."
 *   **Command:**
     ```
     gemini extensions install https://github.com/gemini-cli-extensions/cloud-sql-mysql